 What Are Relative Adverbs? (with Examples)

 - The seat where we sat last Saturday is still free.
-(The noun is the seat.
-The relative adverb is where.
-The adjective clause identifying the seat is shaded.)
+(The noun being described is "the seat."
+The relative adverb is "where."
+The adjective clause identifying "the seat" is shaded.)

 - I can remember a time when I could eat four hamburgers.
-(The noun being identified is a time.)
+(The noun being described is "a time.")

 - We do not know the reason why he left..
-(The noun being identified is the reason.)
+(The noun being described is "the reason.")